zimolzak/active-learning/Readme.md

 **probably section gets deleted**

 Because our goal in developing this tool is to speed up the process of adjudicating, we considered a pool based active learning approach.
-A baseline approach is to randomly sample the next example to label.
-# We enhanced this basic system with a pool-based active learning approach [citation needed].
 We considered several active learning approaches.
 A baseline approach is to randomly sample the next example to label.
 A simple approach is to choose as the next example to label the example for which the margin between the model's probability of a positive label and that of a negative label is minimized.